 Generally accepted accounting principles require disclosure of an estimate of fair value of certain financial instruments.
 The Organization's significant financial instruments are cash and cash equivalents and other short-term assets and liabilities.
 For these financial instruments, carrying values approximate fair value.

-NOTES TO FINANCIAL STATEMENTS
+NOTES TO FINANCIAL STATEMENTS As of December 31, 2016

 NOTE C- RESTRICTED CASH